Charly1357/quizsimple/README.md

 The buttons are disabled and the next buttons appears
 After going through the four questions the user gets the result correct    score is a point versus total score.

+# Features Left to Implement

+The user should be able to select between different topics the questions.

+# Testing

+The testing was done between several other people and since it is very
+simple it didn´t  crash.

+# Validator Testing

+* HTML
+  * Document checking completed.
+No errors or warnings to show.

+* CSS